 Towards the end, the mine level morphs into a coffin-shaped rift passage and emerges at the top of a slope which leads into a chamber.
 This is 1792 Cavern, and is characterised by a couple of craters in the floor.
 Opposite the point of entry is an old calcite floor jutting out of the wall.
 The way on is a traverse round a mud bank to the left, which climbs into a passage above the calcite floor.
 This leads almost immediately to a drop, equipped with fixed aid, into Ladder Cavern.

 Again there are some craters in the floor, and you need to traverse round these into the continuation of the large passage.
 Another hole is passed to the left - note this as we shall soon be popping up through it.
 After another few metres Bell and Pratt's Passage takes off to the right.
 This is the way on, but first continue for a few metres to where the floor starts to become liquid clay.
-Shockle Shaft is a few metres further on, but to reach the bottom requires a paddle through the mud to a low passage on the right which rises into the base of the shaft.
+Shockle Shaft is a few metres further on.

 Return to Bell and Pratt's passage, and follow the crawl round to a drop, which looks formidable, but is actually quite easy.
 At the bottom is Vein Cavern.
 You are now in the active stream series - a place to avoid in wet weather.
-Vein Cavern has three passages going off - a short mine level, a crawl under the wall upstream, and an obvious passage downstream.
+Vein Cavern has four passages going off - two short mine levels, a crawl under the wall upstream, and an obvious passage downstream.
 The latter is about 150 m long, and is worth visiting.
-It is on two levels, with the lower level reaching a sump, and the other leading to a clay choke, which once connected with Stump Cross Caverns.
+It is on two levels, with the lower level reaching a sump, and the other leading to a choke, which once connected with Stump Cross Caverns.